cesar-douady/open-lmake/doc/src/meta_data.md

 A file is quantantined when open-lmake decides it must be unlinked and it contains manual modifications, i.e. modifications made outside the control of open-lmake.
 In that case, in order to be sure that no user work is lost, the file is quarantined in this dir rather than unlinked.

+### `LMAKE/rules`

+This file contains a description of the rules as they have been understood by open-lmake after having processed `Lmakefile.py`.

+### `LMAKE/targets`

+This file contains the targets that have been required by `lmake` commands in chronological order (with duplicates removed).

+### `LMAKE/tmp`

+This dir contains a sub-dir for each job which was run while keeping its tmp dir.
+These sub-dirs are named after the job id as displayed by `lshow -i`.

+### `LMAKE/version`

+This file contains a state-recording version of open-lmake.
+If the recorded version does not match the used version, none of the open-lmake commands can be used.